Economic modeling for healthcare markets

 Our team offers all types of analyses to help our clients understand the true economic value of their technology, when considered alongside relevant clinical data.
-We have a dedicated team of health economic modelling specialists, who are highly experienced in developing such models for the consideration of policy makers and regulators across multiple countries.
+We have a dedicated team of health economic modeling specialists, who are highly experienced in developing such models for the consideration of policymakers and regulators across multiple countries.

 • As part of a Health Technology Assessment submission as these analyses generate evidence on a product, medical device or new therapeutic procedure’s effectiveness and long-term impact on patient outcomes.
 In turn, such evidence helps our clients secure reimbursement and engagement from payers.

-• Communication strategies provide our clients with credible data to promote their product and inform key decision-makers and stakeholders.
+• Communication strategies provide our clients with credible data to promote their products and inform key decision-makers and stakeholders.